• Skip to primary navigation

 The sugar/syrup adds sweetness and the bitters add complexity.

-The Boulevardier offers a complex, bitter-sweet blend whilst the Old Fashioned aims to showcase the whiskey’s natural flavors.
+The Boulevardier offers a complex, bitter-sweet blend whilst the Old Fashioned aims to show the whiskey's natural flavors.

-The Boulevardier and the Old Fashioned cocktails look similar, but have different flavors.
+The Boulevardier and the Old Fashioned cocktails look similar, but have different flavors - see an Extract vs Flavor comparison guide to clarify tasting terms and nuance.

 The Boulevardier is bold and complex, with sweet and bitter notes.